Federal Direct Stafford Loans: What You Need to Know

 What is a Direct Stafford Loan?

-Stafford loans are broken into two sub-types: subsidized and unsubsidized.
-There are several differences between the two types, and those differences are meant to help the most students pay for college.
+Direct Stafford loans are broken into two sub-types: subsidized and unsubsidized.
+There are several differences between the two types, and those differences are meant to help most students pay for college.

 A Direct Subsidized Stafford loan is based upon financial need, and the amount of loan available can’t exceed that need (as determined by your completed FAFSA).
 While you’re in school the Department of Education pays the interest that is accruing on your loan; once you graduate you’re given a grace period of six months before repayment is expected.